ChenWuBing/HaiBengTiYu/README.md

 # 嗨蹦体育

-We are providing online bookings for major stadiums.
-Users can make reservations for the use of the stadium through our platform.
-Our platform has four types: “保龄球”、“足球场”、“网球场”、“篮球场”.
-Reservations are available for a total of 100+ venues.
+We are an app dedicated to making an online appointment for a trampoline.
+Users who like trampolines can choose the trampoline venue they want through our platform.
+All the trampolines on our platform are high quality venues, high quality, beautiful environment and good service.
+Users can play with confidence.

 If you have any questions, please contact the technical support email:rivitt@163.com, Thank you for your support.